vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/typescript/Components/Workflows.md

 Only a single `Workflow Custom Form` is supported per `Workflow` and a single `User Interaction Custom Form` per `User Interaction` element (which can lead to having multiple `User Interaction Custom Form` definition files mapped to a single `wf.ts` file based on the number of `User Interactions` in the `Workflow`).

-If no `User Interaction Custom Form` file definition is provided (or the naming convention is not properly followed) the following default empty definition is used which can then be editted in the Orchestrator UI:
+If no `User Interaction Custom Form` file definition is provided (or the naming convention is not properly followed) the following default empty definition is used which can then be edited in the Orchestrator UI:
 ```json
 {
     "schema": {},